 Palmarosa (Cymbopobon martinii), Myrrh (Commiphora myrrha), Cedarwood (Cedrus deodara), Frankincense (Boswelia frereana), Frankincense (Boswelia carterii), Cedarwood (Juniperus virginiana), Cistus (Cistus ladaniferus), Western Red Cedarwood (Thuja plicata), Vanilla planifolia absolute in a base of organic Jojoba (Simmondsia chinensis) and Evening Primrose (Oenothera biennis)

 10% dilution for short-term use.
-If you wish to use daily, to achieve 3%, dilute one part of the spray to 3 parts carrier.
+If you wish to use daily, to achieve 3%, dilute one part of the spray to 3 parts additional carrier.

 Application Suggestions (see Essential Oil Usage):